top of page

 God must open our lips to praise Him.
 We can then exalt who He is and what He has done wherever we are.

 God is not asking us to give up anything except our sins.
 A tender, humble, broken heart is the best thank offering and an act of worship.
-What is your takeaway?
+See additional free spiritual growth resources for Christians.

 Comments